 Understand the ImageMagick Toolset

 ImageMagick 7 consolidates most functionality under the unified magick command, though legacy command names remain available for compatibility.
-Understanding which tool to use for each task helps you write cleaner scripts:
+Choose the subcommand that matches the task instead of relying on old standalone command names in new scripts:

 | Command | Purpose | Example |